-I am fanatic about testing my games, and for the past 6 months, I’ve run 12 – 25 tests in per month (not including playing solo or with co-designers on projects).
+I am fanatic about testing my games.
 My background is in design and design research and I run user studies for a major retailer.
 User experience design all about analyzing behaviors and using data from studies to drive change, and techniques from UX research have been incredibly valuable in my playtesting and design process for tabletop games as well.
 I wanted to start my posts on board game design with a series on how to improve the quality and quantity of your playtests.

 “Start testing with your family and friends, then strangers.”

 You see this often listed as a first step in posts about playtesting, and there are many successful designers who got designs published starting this way.
 But you’ll notice, almost every time you see the advice to start testing with friends, all of them follow up with: “but then, make sure you get your game tested by people who don’t know you.”
 I think most people reach for their family and friends to test because that is what is easy/familiar, not because it’s necessarily the fastest or best way to get a game tested to completion.
 My view is you should jump straight to testing with strangers.
 I’m not saying NEVER show your game to to family and friends, just that their feedback isn’t as useful.

 - Your family and friends are unlikely to be honest with you.